-LWTech offers several federal and state funded programs through Workforce Development (WFD) that may provide assistance with tuition, books, advising, and individualized support services.
+At LWTech we offer several federal and state funded programs through Workforce Development (WFD).
+The programs may provide assistance with tuition, books, advising, and individualized support services.
 Students must qualify for the programs to receive benefits.

 Want to register for any of our WFD programs?
-Take our Start Next Quarter survey to see if you are eligible.
+You can take the Start Next Quarter survey to see if you are eligible.
 Then sign up to attend the LWTech and Workforce Development Information Session.

-The Basic Food, Employment, and Training program offers book and supply funding up to $250 per quarter, childcare assistance through Department of Social and Health Services' (DSHS) Working Connections Childcare, and advising to students who are receiving federal Basic Food Assistance (food stamps).
+The Basic Food, Employment, and Training program offers tuition, book and supply funding, career and educational advising, support in navigating DSHS, and childcare assistance to students that are receiving federal Basic Food Assistance (food stamps) from DSHS.

 The Worker Retraining program offers tuition assistance, career counseling, advising, priority class registration, and other benefits to individuals in career transition such as laid-off workers, displaced homemakers, vulnerable workers, and formerly self-employed individuals.
 Military veterans discharged in the last 48 months, and active duty military with separation orders, may be eligible for help with the cost of books.